ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

    current.
 -  This quadcopter design uses carefully selected T-Motor MT2206 1200 KV 30 gram motors and 10" props with a light carbon fiber frame.
--  It includes a 2S 2P 6600mah lithium battery, flight controller,
+-  It includes a 2S 2P 6600mah lithium battery, autopilot,
    receiver and even an FPV camera and transmitter.
 -  It weighs about a pound and since the battery is 2 parallel it can provide 13.2 amps of current (max current is less than 10 amps.)